 In many parts of the world, November 11 is celebrated as St. Martin’s Day.
 In Portugal, Dia de São Martinho has become a day to celebrate the maturation of the year’s wine production.
-If you’re in Portugal on November 11, you’ll want to be at a magusto.

 Who would guess that Portugal has some of the most interesting and awe-inspiring spaces devoted to books?
 Porto is home to the most beautiful bookstore in the world, Livraria Lello.
 But, the University of Coimbra in Central Portugal is the location for one of the world’s grandest and unique libraries, the Biblioteca Joanina.